 Here are some general guidelines:

 Half-day mobile workshops are preferred in order to avoid constraints of meals away from the conference site and MW participants possibly having too much non-CM credit time.
-For an all-day (or ‘go-through-lunch’) workshop, it is beneficial – and an advertising opportunity - to have the lunch be sponsored by the proposer.
+For an all-day (or ‘go-through-lunch’) workshop, it is beneficial – and an advertising opportunity - to have the lunch be sponsored.
 If sponsorship is not an option, the conference will provide a box lunch (either from the hotel or from somewhere on the way) or the moderator can arrange for lunch out on the tour.
 If you go with that option, be sure to check with the Conference Management Contractor about the maximum $$ that can be spent per attendee.
-The cost of the tour will need to include the lunch cost.
+The cost of the tour will need to include the lunch cost and the MW description should indicated that lunch is included.

 Half-day MWs should go out after the opening speaker, if there is one and if possible.
 More importantly, morning MWs should be back in time to allow attendees to go to the day’s luncheon, especially if a Keynote speaker or Awards luncheon.
 Afternoon MWs should return by 5pm or 6pm – depending on the starting time of evening events.